thinktandem/tandem/docs/coding/drupal-8-accessibility.md

 ### 1.4 Requirements

 * 1.4.1: Color is not to be used as the sole means to convey information / action.
+(A)
 * 1.4.2: Ability to pause or stop video audios longer than 3 seconds.
 Or have independent audio controls.
+(A)
 * 1.4.3: Contrast ratios.
+(AA)
 * 1.4.4: Text resize up to 200%.
+(AA)
 * 1.4.5: Don't use Images of Texts unless the text is customizable.
+(AA)

 ### 1.4 Solutions